Desalination by country: Chile

 Desalination plants fully supply the Chilean cities of Antofagasta, Caldera and Mejillones.
 Mining in Chile consumes most desalinated water and this demand is driven by both the a need for more water to process copper ores with decreasing grades and restrictions on the use of freshwater.
 As of 2023, 9% of the water demand in Chilean mines was supplied by sea water of which 69% was desalinated.
-Twenty of Chile's twentyfour desalition plants (as of 2025) provide water for the mining industry.
+Twenty of Chile's 24 desalination plants (as of 2025) provide water for the mining industry.